spacecloud-io/space-cloud/docs/manual/database/update.md

   </div>
 </div>

-> Note: `upsert` method is only available for Mongo DB.

 The above example will update a todo of _id = 1 with the text - 'Fork Space Cloud on Github' if a todo with _id = 1 already exists.
 Otherwise it will create a new todo - { _id: 1, text: 'Fork Space Cloud on Github' }

 ## Update documents selectively